ambroser53/com3529-code/README.md

 ## Introduction
-This repository contains code examples to support the "COM3529 Software Testing and Analysis" module at the University of Sheffield.
+Welcome to the "COM3529 Software Testing and Analysis" module at the University of Sheffield!
+This repository contains code examples to support the lecture material, practical sessions, and the assignment.

 Contents: